bbauska/JS-svg/README.md

 that should soothe our console's concerns:

 <pre>
-// Prevent errors when the time is undefined on first frame. if (time === undefined) time = 0;
+// <i>Prevent errors when the time is undefined on first frame.</i>
+if (time === undefined) time = 0;
 </pre>